 Processing of same day certificates cannot be guaranteed.
 Processing and dispatch is dependent on staff availability and couriers.
 When generated, the certificate will be sent by Express Post or couriered (if courier account details have been provided to the Quota Unit).

 This listing of current standard quota entitlement holders can be used to check which exporters hold quota, should another exporter wish to approach them for a transfer.

-If existing entitlement holders wish to transfer their quota, they can do so by using this form:
+If existing entitlement holders wish to transfer some or all of their quota entitlement, they can do so by completing this form:

 Penalties apply to excess transfers of EU HQB.
 Exporters cannot receive an entitlement if they transfer more than 50% of their quota entitlement in any of the past 3 years.
 Transfers cannot be made after the reclamation day (15 February).

-The EU HQB quota is governed by the Export Control (Tariff Rate Quotas) Order 2019.
-This order outlines the rules for how to apply for quota, and how quota entitlements are calculated.
-Exporters should be familiar with the elements relevant to EU HQB (Part 3 of Chapter 2; Division 3 of Part 1, Chapter 3; and Chapter 4).
+The EU and UK red meat quotas are governed by the Export Control (Tariff Rate Quotas - General) Rules 2021.
+These Rules outline how to apply for quota and how quota entitlements are calculated.
+Exporters should be familiar with the elements relevant to high quality beef.

 The Quota Unit collects and manages the data presented on this website for commercial and government use.
 The data comes from the RFPs received through EXDOC.

-For queries or assistance with EU HQB or grain-fed quota, contact the Quota Unit:
+For queries or assistance with EU and UK HQB or grain-fed quota, contact the Quota Unit:

 Phone: 02 6272 4068